-- 1. Call the school office by 9 a.m. - 2.
+- 1. Call the school office by 9am. - 2.
 Send a note explaining the absence (required by state law).
-This note must be submitted to the main office when the scholar returns to school.
-(Please note that all uncused a - 3.
+This note must be submitted to the main office when the scholar returns to school. - 3.
 If the absence is more than three days, provide a doctor's statement on official letterhead.